H U M O R’S * W A Y

 “There are only two profound ways to reach enlightenment: Laugh by yourself, or get tickled.” —Saurabh Sharma

-Humor’s way is a metaphoric send-up of life’s funny illusions.
+Humor’s way makes light of life’s laughable illusions.

 “Time is an illusion.
 Lunchtime doubly so.” —Douglas Adams

 Its setups and punch lines tickle the head bone with the funny bone.